Archives & Research

-For photos, images and photographic prints go to Photo Library.
+For photos, images and photographic prints go to Photo Library to find out how to browse and order images.

 The Research Centre offers access to the archives and library by advance appointment.
 Research access is free of charge.
 Before making an appointment researchers are advised to consult the Archive Catalogues in order to plan what they would like to view.
 Researchers wishing to make an appointment should contact the Museum.

 The Research Centre can supply digital copies of archive documents for personal use.
 There is a fee for this service.
 Researchers wishing to use the scan service should contact the Museum.

 In addition to the Freud Museum's extensive collections, researchers may find the following institutions helpful: